 New security approaches and measures to adequately address security threats and risks are required.
 Study Group 17 has a key role to play in development of international standards in the security area.

 Security of and for telecommunications and ICT remains an area where security standards will be needed.
-Managing new emerging threats in telecommunication and ICTs, including network infrastructure, applications and services, is extremely critical.
-It is understood the imperative for developing implementable standards and guidelines on security that meet the needs of all countries.
+Managing new emerging threats in telecommunication and ICTs, including network infrastructure, applications and services, is extremely critical

 Managing new emerging threats in telecommunication and ICTs infrastructure is extremely critical.
 The work that has been done in Study Group 17 on security (including generic security architecture, framework, requirements, mechanisms, protocols and management guidelines for heterogonous networks/systems/services) needs to be continued and there needs to be a lead study group for security to coordinate within the ITU and with other standards development organizations (SDOs).
 Study Group 17 understands the imperative for developing implementable standards and guidelines on security that meet the needs of all countries.
+The cyber defence centre (CDC) plays a central role in an organization to address cybersecurity risks.

-Strengthening the security framework and protection of personally identifiable information (PII) is a prerequisite for the development of the highly connected Information Society and for building confidence, trust and security among users of Information and Communication Technologies (ICTs).
+Strengthening the security framework and protection of personally identifiable information (PII) is a prerequisite for the development of the highly connected Information Society and for building confidence, trustworthiness and security among users of Information and Communication Technologies (ICTs).
 Security of and for telecommunications and ICT remains an area where security standards will be needed.
-New emerging technologies such as cloud computing (including edge cloud computing, multi cloud computing), smart grid, smart factory, intelligent transportation systems, the generation of cellular network and beyond, software-defined networks, network function virtualization, Big Data analytics, Internet of things, distributed ledger technologies, intelligent transport system, and quantum based security need technical and organizational measures to address various threats and risks, protect the PII of citizens, as well as technical and organizational measures to protect children online.
+New emerging technologies such as cloud computing (including edge cloud computing, multi cloud computing), smart grid, smart factory, intelligent transportation systems, the IMT-2020 and IMT-2030 system, software-defined networks, network function virtualization, Big Data analytics, Internet of things, distributed ledger technologies, intelligent transport system, digital twin, metaverse, and quantum based security need technical and organizational measures to address various threats and risks, protect the PII of citizens, as well as technical and organizational measures to protect children online.
 New security risk assessment-based approaches and measures to adequately address security threats and risks may be required.
 Study Group 17 has a key role to play in development of international standards in these areas.
 The much-needed development of security approaches for evolving technologies is best undertaken in the study group with expertise in existing security approaches.

 Through its activities as lead study group for security and as a result of SG17’s liaison and coordination activities, SG17 provides a leading role as a coordinator and maintains awareness of other study group’s security activities as well as the work of other SDOs and consortia.
 It is anticipated that the liaison and coordination activities of SG17 will continue to be important in the future.
 SG17 has a proven track record of collaborating with other SDOs in jointly developing Recommendations/standards.
 Generally, SG17 in its function of a lead study group and in order to be able to better support its security standardization activities makes good use of liaison facilities (correspondence, formal A.4/A.5/A.6 liaison cooperation) as well as referencing and joint development (A.23/A.25).